rwmotivation/AWSListS3/README.md

 Install Boto3: Ensure you have Boto3 installed.
 If not, you can install it using pip:
 <code>pip install boto3</code>

+<b>Boto3 is the official AWS SDK for Python that allows developers to interact with AWS services like S3, EC2, and more.
+It provides a simple, Pythonic way to manage and automate AWS resources programmatically.</b>

 #2.
 Configure AWS CLI: Before running the script, please ensure you have configured your AWS CLI with your credentials.
 You can do this by running:
 <code>aws configure</code>
 You must enter your AWS Access Key, Secret Key, default region, and output format.